-The licenses for most software are designed to take away your freedom to share and change it.
-By contrast, the GNU General Public License is intended to guarantee your freedom to share and change free software--to make sure the software is free for all its users.
-This General Public License applies to most of the Free Software Foundation's software and to any other program whose authors commit to using it.
-(Some other Free Software Foundation software is covered by the GNU Lesser General Public License instead.)
+The licenses for most software and other practical works are designed to take away your freedom to share and change the works.
+By contrast, the GNU General Public License is intended to guarantee your freedom to share and change all versions of a program--to make sure it remains free software for all its users.
+We, the Free Software Foundation, use the GNU General Public License for most of our software; it applies also to any other work released this way by its authors.
 You can apply it to your programs, too.

 When we speak of free software, we are referring to freedom, not price.
-Our General Public Licenses are designed to make sure that you have the freedom to distribute copies of free software (and charge for this service if you wish), that you receive source code or can get it if you want it, that you can change the software or use pieces of it in new free programs; and that you know you can do these things.
+Our General Public Licenses are designed to make sure that you have the freedom to distribute copies of free software (and charge for them if you wish), that you receive source code or can get it if you want it, that you can change the software or use pieces of it in new free programs, and that you know you can do these things.

-To protect your rights, we need to make restrictions that forbid anyone to deny you these rights or to ask you to surrender the rights.
-These restrictions translate to certain responsibilities for you if you distribute copies of the software, or if you modify it.
+To protect your rights, we need to prevent others from denying you these rights or asking you to surrender the rights.
+Therefore, you have certain responsibilities if you distribute copies of the software, or if you modify it: responsibilities to respect the freedom of others.

-For example, if you distribute copies of such a program, whether gratis or for a fee, you must give the recipients all the rights that you have.
+For example, if you distribute copies of such a program, whether gratis or for a fee, you must have on to the recipients the same freedoms that you received.
 You must make sure that they, too, receive or can get the source code.
-And you must show them these terms so they know their rights.
+And you must show them these